Introducing… INTERSECT

 OUR STORY

-Oregon and Native Nations that share geography need an organization dedicated to supporting the gender justice field in our state.
-Over the past year, a dedicated and diverse group of people have launched an organization that will fill these exact gaps — to strengthen the gender-focused field and gender-justice leadership in our region by serving as a home and a hub for values-aligned leaders and organizations to connect, recharge, strategize, and dream together.
+Oregon and the Native Nations that share this geography need an organization dedicated to strengthening the intersectional gender justice ecosystem in our state.
+A diverse group of people came together to launch an organization to fill this gap—creating opportunities for values-aligned leaders and organizations to connect, recharge, strategize, and imagine new possibilities together, wherever and however that work needs to happen.

-Because of the unique history of race and racism in Oregon and the resulting contemporary demographics, we believe that it is essential to both hold and support BIPOC folks AND specifically engage with white folks to shift their understanding of – and commitment to – intersectional justice.
+Because of the unique history of race and racism in Oregon and the resulting contemporary demographics, we believe it is essential to both hold and support BIPOC folks AND specifically engage white folks to shift their understanding of—and commitment to—intersectional justice.

-We fully acknowledge that ours is not the only answer to the issues and questions that face our region on its path to justice, but this is our answer.
+We fully acknowledge that ours is not the only answer to the issues and questions that face our region on its path to justice, but this is our answer—one that continues to evolve to meet the needs of the moment.

 OUR VALUES